KV 22

 Site History

 The tomb KV 22 was apparently initiated by Thutmose IV, as his name appears on the material in the foundation deposits.
 It was completed and decorated by Amenhotep III.
 It is possible that Tiyi and Sitamen were also to be buried here.
 The sarcophagus box was removed at some unknown time in antiquity, perhaps for reuse, although no trace of it has been found.
-The mummy of the king was moved to the cache in KV 35 during the reign of Smendes.
+The king’s mummy was moved to the cache in KV 35 during the reign of Smendes.
 There is evidence of intrusive burials, probably of the Third Intermediate Period, including fragments of a wooden coffin in the well.

 Dating: This site was used during the following period(s):